saadatibk/projectp1/README.md

 To compress this text file, you can run: java TextCompressor mytext.txt compressed.sc

-This will compress the text file `mytext.txt` and save the compressed output to a file named `compressed.sc`.
+This will compress the text file `mytext.txt` and save the compressed output to `compressed.sc`.

 To decompress the compressed file, you can run: java TextCompressor compressed.sc decompressed.txt